mdtraj/mdtraj/docs/getting_started.rst

 Get the Dependencies (Not Required with Conda)
 ==============================================

-MDTraj requires a few external libraries to work properly.
+MDTraj requires a few external python libraries to work properly.
 Some of them are optional.
 You'll definitely need ``numpy``.
 If you're compiling from source (as opposed to getting MDTraj from conda), you'll also need a working C compiler and build environment to compile the C-level extensions that connect